jonluca/blog/_posts/2018-11-11-churning-primer.md

 > At its core, churning is taking advanted of credit cards, bank accounts, travel rewards programs, and various other promotions.
 That's it - it comes down to doing your research about the best available offers and maximizing your potential value.

 The logic behind the lucrative rewards, as far as I can tell, is the fact that most people *won't* open up 50 credit cards.
-The average consumer will take a look for a credit card, maybe research the current best offer, then sign up for it and keep it for 20 years.
+The average consumer will look for a credit card, maybe research the current best offer, then sign up for it and keep it for 20 years.
 The banks and airlines can afford a really high initial investment in the form of miles/cash because they assume the consumer will either A) carry a balance and pay interest or B) use the card for such a long time that the interchange fees will dwarf the initial bonus.

 Take the Chase Sapphire Reserve when it originally came out - the 100k UR sign up bonus + other benefits was *easily* worth $1,500 in total.
 These benefits were handed over pretty much as soon as you got the card and met the bonus.